keras-team/keras-cv/.github/API_DESIGN.md

 There are a few API guidelines that apply only to KerasCV.
 These are discussed in this document.

-# Complex Arguments
+# Arguments that are Keras objects

-In many of our layers and models, a parameter representing a complex sub-component such as `loss`, or `suppression_layer` may be required.
+In many of our layers and models, a argument representing a complex sub-component such as `loss`, or `suppression_layer` may be required.
 Prefer exposing the actual sub-component.
 This prevents us from duplicating the entire list of customization arguments